Air Fryer Recipe

 Method

-2. In a food processor, combine chickpeas, onion, garlic, coriander, parsley, cumin, coriander powder, cayenne pepper, salt, and pepper.
+2. Put the chickpeas, onion, garlic, coriander, parsley, cumin, coriander powder, cayenne pepper, salt, and pepper into a food processor.
 Blend to a coarse paste.

-3. Transfer mixture to a bowl and stir in olive oil, lemon juice, and flour.
+3. Tip the mixture into a bowl and stir through the olive oil, lemon juice, and flour.

-4. Shape mixture into small balls or patties.
+4. Shape the mixture into small balls or patties.

-6. Arrange falafel in air fryer basket in a single layer and cook for 15-18 minutes, turning halfway.
+6. Arrange the falafel in a single layer in the air fryer basket and cook for 15-18 minutes, turning halfway through.

 Why this works in an air fryer